aws-samples/eks-workshop-v2/website/docs/troubleshooting/pod/image_pull_1.md

 ### Step 4

 From the image URI, we can see that the image is referenced from public ECR repository of aws.
-Lets check if image named retailing-store-sample-ui with tag 0.4.0 exists at https://gallery.ecr.aws/aws-containers .
+Lets check if image named retailing-store-sample-ui with tag 0.4.0 exists at [aws-containers ECR](https://gallery.ecr.aws/aws-containers) .
 Search for the "retailing-store-sample-ui" and you will notice that no such image repository shows up.
 You can also easily verify the image existence in public ecr by using the image URI on browser.
-In our case https://gallery.ecr.aws/aws-containers/retailing-store-sample-ui and since the image does not exist we will see Repository not found message as shown below.
+In our case [image-uri](https://gallery.ecr.aws/aws-containers/retailing-store-sample-ui) and since the image does not exist we will see Repository not found message as shown below.

 ![RepoDoesNotExist](./assets/rep-not-found.webp)

 ### Step 5

 To resolve the issue, we will have to update the deployment/pod spec with correct image reference.
 In our case it is public.ecr.aws/aws-containers/retail-store-sample-ui:0.4.0.
-Before we update the deployment, lets verify if this image exists using above mentioned method i.e. to hit the URL https://gallery.ecr.aws/aws-containers/retail-store-sample-ui.
+Before we update the deployment, lets verify if this image exists using above mentioned method i.e. to hit the [image-uri](https://gallery.ecr.aws/aws-containers/retail-store-sample-ui).
 You should be able to see the retail-store-sample-ui image with multiple tags available.
 Out of which we are going to use 0.4.0.

 ![RepoExist](./assets/repo-found.webp)